 - A. Before beginning to do business as a pharmacy benefit manager, a pharmacy benefit manager shall obtain a license from the board.
-To obtain a license, the applicant shall submit an application to the board on a form prescribed by the board. - a.
-Contents of Application shall include: - i.
-The identity of the pharmacy benefits manager and any company or organization controlling the operation of the pharmacy benefits manager, including the name, business address, and contact person, for the pharmacy benefit manager and the controlling entity. - ii.
-A "Certificate of Good Standing" from the Mississippi Secretary of State and, if applicable, a Mississippi "Certificate of Existence". - iii.
-In the case of pharmacy benefit managers domiciled out of the State of Mississippi, a certificate that the pharmacy benefits manager, company or organization is in good standing in the state of domicile or organization. - iv.
-A report of the details of any suspension, sanction, penalty or other disciplinary action relating to the pharmacy benefits manager, controlling company or organization, in the State of Mississippi or any other state, territory or country. - v.
-The pharmacy benefit manager shall report all previous and future data security breaches and HIPAA security breaches. - vi.
+To obtain a license, the applicant shall submit an application to the board on a form prescribed by the board.
+The application shall include, but not be limited to: - i.
+The identity of the pharmacy benefit manager and any company or organization controlling the operation of the pharmacy benefit manager, including the name, business address, and contact person and direct contact information for the pharmacy benefit manager and the controlling entity. - ii.
+A current "Certificate of Good Standing" from the Mississippi Secretary of State. - iii.
+In the case of a pharmacy benefit manager domiciled out of the State of Mississippi, a certificate that the pharmacy benefit manager, controlling company or organization is in good standing in the state of domicile or organization. - iv.
+A report of the details of any suspension, sanction, penalty or other disciplinary action relating to the pharmacy benefit manager, controlling company or organization, in the State of Mississippi or any other state, territory or country. - v.
+The pharmacy benefit manager shall report all previous data security breaches and HIPAA security breaches. - vi.
 The name and address of the agent of record or for services of process for the pharmacy benefit manager in Mississippi. - vii.
 A list of the pharmacy benefit manager's principal owners. - viii.
 The geographical services area of the pharmacy benefit manager. - ix.
-A list of all entities on whose behalf the pharmacy benefit manager has contracts or agreements to provide pharmacy benefit services. - x.
+A current list of all entities on whose behalf the pharmacy benefit manager has contracts or agreements to provide pharmacy benefit services. - x.
 The number of total enrollees or lives served under all of the pharmacy benefit manager's contracts or agreements in Mississippi and nationwide. - xi.
 A contingency plan describing how contracted pharmacy benefit services will be provided in the event of insolvency of the pharmacy benefit manager. - xii.
-The most recently concluded fiscal year-end financial statements for the pharmacy benefit manager and its controlling company or organization, which statements have been audited by an independent certified public accountant (CPA) under U.S. generally accepted accounting principles (GAAP). - xiii.
-The names and addresses of the public accounting firm and internal accountant(s) preparing or assisting in the preparation of such financial statements. - xiv.
-A certificate signed by the Chief Executive Officer of the pharmacy
+The most recently concluded fiscal year-end financial statements for the pharmacy benefit manager and its controlling company or organization, which statements have been audited